How to Give God What He Wants the Most

 Above the word in our notes where it says total commitment, would you write the word surrender and put a box around it?
 Surrender.
 Total commitment.
 It was all or nothing in order to gain that land with the treasure inside.

-Now, notice Webster defines total commitment for us, because sometimes that word means different things to different people.
-He says, “It’s the alignment of one’s motives, resources, priorities, and goals to fulfill a specific mission, accomplish a specific task, or follow a specific person.”
-In the words of Texas Hold ‘Em, it’s you’re “all in.”
+Now, notice Webster defines total commitment for us, he says, “It’s the alignment of one’s motives, resources, priorities, and goals to fulfill a specific mission, accomplish a specific task, or follow a specific person.”

 Total commitment.
 Surrender.
 This is very counterintuitive.
 Jesus is this amazing teacher calling people to a life and He says that the values are upside down in the world that you live in.
 And the way to gain is to give, and the way to life is to die.